InfoSeeking/IRIS/README.md

 </parameters>
 ```
 ##<a id="Pipe"></a>Pipe
 The pipe command allows you to do a unix-like pipe feeding the output of one command into the input of another.
-You cannot do this by simply taking the XML output of one and passing it to another command since it needs a bit of reformatting.
 This allows multiple commands to be easily strung together and called repeatedly without much work of the client.
+See the tests folder to see some example pipe requests.

-Subtle Rules:
+Subtle Behavior:

 If you pipe to rank/filter/query, and do not supply a wordlist element, it will automatically use the content of the first resource of the first resourceList in queue
 ###Request